vetapalem/vetapalem/README.md

 - 👋 Hi, I’m @vetapalem
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on developers | making of web pages
+- 🌱 - 💞️ I’m looking to collaborate on developers | making of web pages
 - 📫 How to reach me i don't know

 <!---